Physical urticaria

-Physical urticaria is a distinct subgroup of the urticaria that are induced by an exogenous physical stimulus rather than occurring spontaneously.
+Physical urticaria is a distinct subgroup of urticaria (hives) that are induced by an exogenous physical stimulus rather than occurring spontaneously.
 There are seven subcategories that are recognized as independent diseases.
-Physical urticaria is known to be painful, itchy and physically unappealing; it can recur for months to years of a person's life.
+Physical urticaria is known to be painful, itchy and physically unappealing; it can recur for months to years.

 Signs and symptoms

 Urticaria are characterized by dermal edema (wheal, swollen) and erythema (flare, red), also known as hives.
 Hive lesions typically last less than 24 hours and are usually itchy (pruritic).
 Hives can appear anywhere on the body and they may change shape, move around, disappear and reappear over short periods of time.

 Types of hives

-Acute urticaria (short-term): can develop suddenly and will last less than 6 weeks.
-About 1 in 6 people will have acute hives at one point in their life.
+Acute urticaria (short-term): can develop suddenly and will last less than six weeks.
+About one in six people will have acute hives at one point in their life.

-Chronic urticaria (long-term): can develop suddenly and will persist more than 6 weeks.
+Chronic urticaria (long-term): can develop suddenly and will persist more than six weeks.
 This type of urticaria is uncommon and occurs in only 0.1% of the population.
 20% of people with chronic urticaria report still having problems 10 years after its onset.